ibm-cloud-docs/vmwaresolutions/vmonic/faq_shared-eos.md

 {: #faq-shared-eos}
 {: faq}

-If you are an existing customer, support for {{site.data.keyword.cloud_notm}} for {{site.data.keyword.vm-shared}} deployments will continue until 15 January 2025 after which access to workloads will end.
+If you are an existing customer, support for {{site.data.keyword.cloud_notm}} for {{site.data.keyword.vm-shared}} deployments will continue until 28 February 2025 after which access to workloads will end.
 It is recommended that you deploy any new instances on the next-generation multitenant offering {{site.data.keyword.vcf-aas-full}}. {{site.data.keyword.vcf-aas}} is based on the same underlying software VMware Cloud Director, which retains the same admin console.
 You also benefit from performance improvements, options of network edge tier, improved private networking through {{site.data.keyword.tg_full_notm}}, greater regional coverage, and minor rebalancing in pricing.
 All these benefits make {{site.data.keyword.vcf-aas}} the ideal landing zone for your workloads.

 If you are new to {{site.data.keyword.vm-shared}}, and don't have any existing deployments, you are not able to provision new instances of {{site.data.keyword.vm-shared}}.
 You can directly use the next-generation performance that is offered by {{site.data.keyword.vcf-aas}}, with on-demand pricing (hourly) and discounted reserved usage (monthly).
 For more discounts for continued use, contact your {{site.data.keyword.IBM}} seller.